Overview

 Key features:

-- Default tags: Automatically applied to all resources created by the provider
+- Default tags - Automatically applied to all resources

-oidc-providermodule frommodules/directory - Configurable OIDC: Can create or reuse existing OIDC providers
+oidc-providermodule frommodules/ - Configurable OIDC - Can create or reuse existing OIDC providers

 variables.tf